VirtualBox host-only network - ssh to remote machine

 VirtualBox uses host to describe your main operating system.
 VirtualBox uses guest to describe the OS that is installed inside the VB image.

 In our setup the terms get mixed.
 Especially the word host It can both refer to your Windows system (VirtualBox host) and to the Ubuntu box which (network host).
-So make sure you understand when do refer to one and when to the other.
+So make sure you understand which is which.

 If it is still unclear, let me know and I'll try to further clarify it.